-Preschool teachers have a Child Development Associate credential, Montessori certificate, IB training, associate, bachelor’s or master’s degree in education or related field.
+Preschool teachers have a Child Development Associate credential, Montessori certificate, IB PYP certification, associate’s degree, and a bachelor’s or master’s degree in education or related field.
 Continuing education is required of all faculty.

 Students nurture their natural curiosity and develop a life-long love for learning.

 Students explore knowledge across a range of disciplines and engage with issues of local, national and global significance.